AlexvZyl/nordic.nvim/README.md

 - [folke/tokyonight](https://github.com/folke/tokyonight.nvim) served as an excellent example and template to create a Neovim theme.
 - [Dotfiles](https://github.com/AlexvZyl/.dotfiles) used in the screenshots.
+- [Aonodensetsu/prev_gen](https://github.com/Aonodensetsu/prev_gen) was used to create the palette preview.

 </br>